Forms and Other Documents

 - Please note, the mobile app and web-based Member Portal may only be used to book routine rides.
 You must call us to book an urgent ride with less than two business days advance notice.

 - You can also use the mobile app to tell us you are ready for a ride home after your appointment if you did not schedule a return ride initially.
 You can also request a return ride by calling us.

 - Claim your gas mileage reimbursement trips with the click of a button–no more paper trip logs required.

 - Review details about your upcoming rides, including the status of your ride, the mode of transportation you will use, and your transportation provider’s name and contact information.

 - See the status of your ride using the Where’s My Ride feature, including GPS data about your trip if available; if your driver is not sending data, or if a driver has not yet been assigned, you will see help text.

 - View and update your contact information.

 MTM is required by law to give you the least costly type of ride while also meeting your transportation needs.
 The type of ride will be based on your medical and transportation needs.
 MTM offers the following types of rides:

 - Mileage Reimbursement: If you have a car and are able to drive yourself to your appointment, you may be eligible for mileage reimbursement.
 A friend or family member may be eligible for reimbursement to take you to your appointment.

-- Public Transportation (Fixed Route and Special Transit): We will see if your starting and ending points are within 1/2 mile of a bus stop.
-If you tell us you cannot take the bus due to medical reasons, your health care provider will fill out a Level of Need Assessment.
+- Public Transportation: We will see if you’re starting and ending points are within 1/2 mile of a bus stop.
+If you tell us you cannot take the bus due to medical reasons, your health care provider will fill out a Level of Need (LON) assessment.
 This form will tell us what prevents you from taking the bus.